 #4.
 Zerodha

-Established in 2010, Zerodha’s zero-brokerage approach drew significant attention from the public.
-While educational programs like Zerodha Varsity spread financial awareness, the company’s platforms Kite and Coin made the investment process simpler.
-The business keeps growing by providing regular investors with smallcase-based investment methods and algo-trading tools.
-Additionally, Zerodha has introduced a custom trading platform for active traders that offers sophisticated technical analysis and back-testing capabilities.
-Zerodha is making its client base more knowledgeable by collaborating with financial influencers and investment advising services.
+Zerodha was founded in 2010 and the zero brokerage model got a lot of attention from the public.
+While Zerodha Varsity was spreading financial awareness, Kite and Coin was making investing simpler The business keeps growing by providing regular investors with smallcase-based investment methods and algo-trading tools.
+Zerodha has also launched a custom trading platform for active traders with advanced technical analysis and back testing capabilities.
+Zerodha is making its clients more informed by partnering with financial influencers and investment advisory services.

 #5.
 BharatPe

 BharatPe was founded in 2018 to give small businesses interoperable QR codes for UPI transactions.
-The fintech company offers secured lending solutions like loans against mutual funds (LAMF) and two-wheeler finance in addition to collateral-free loans to fill credit shortages.
-Additionally, in an effort to improve its merchant-focused banking offerings, BharatPe is pursuing neobanking.
-In India’s tier 2 and tier 3 cities, BharatPe is expanding its footprint through an aggressive merchant acquisition strategy.
-Additionally, the organization has developed automated payback systems to assist companies in effectively managing their financial flows.
+The fintech company offers secured lending solutions like loans against mutual funds (LAMF) and two-wheeler finance along with collateral free loans to fill credit gaps.
+To improve its merchant focused banking offerings, BharatPe is building neobanking.
+BharatPe is expanding its footprint in tier 2 and tier 3 cities through an aggressive merchant acquisition strategy.
+The company has also developed automated payback systems to help businesses manage their cash flows better.

 Read Also: Best Hotel Stocks in India for 2025